 Thanksgiving leftovers are eaten, pie plates have been put away (for now) and we're well into that one week this time of year with little holiday preparations.
-Hanukkah starts this weekend though, and Christmas is just around the corner, so that means it's high time to get on with your gift buying.
+Hanukkah starts soon though, and Christmas is just around the corner, so that means it's high time to get on with your gift buying.

 If you haven't already banged through your list on Black Friday or Cyber Monday, we recommend you do as we do and consult with your family and friends for their wishes and needs.
 And if you can't come up with anything, make the right move and consult my wish list this year.
 With gift ideas that run from budget-friendly to total splurges (hello, YETI cooler), my list should be right up many of your alleys.